-Research opportunities for undergraduate students. students will be expected to give regular oral presentations, actively participate in a weekly seminar, and prepare at least one written report on their research.
+Research opportunities for undergraduate students, students will be expected to give regular oral presentations, actively participate in a weekly seminar, and prepare at least one written report on their research

 120A.
-Integrated Circuit Design and Fabrication
+Integrated Circuit Design and Fabrication (4) BOWERS

-(4) BOWERS

 Prerequisite: ECE 132 with a minimum grade of C-.
-Lecture: 3 hours; Laboratory: 3 hours

-Not open for credit for those who have taken ECE 124B.

-Theory, fabrication, and characterization of solid state devices including P-N junctions, capacitors, bipolar and MOS devices.
+Lecture: 3 hours; Laboratory: 3 hours Not open for credit for those who have taken ECE state devices including P-N junctions capacitors bipolar and MOS devices.
 Devices are fabricated using modern VLSI processing techniques including lithography, oxidation, diffusion, and evaporation.
 Physics and performance of processing steps are discussed and analyzed.